aproposts/PS-Profile/ReadMe.md

   prompt and if the terminal supports ANSI control characters, it is stylized to reduce visual prominence.
-- If the PowerShell session is running in an Administrator context, `$env:username@` is prepended to the path as a reminder that commands will be run in that context.
+- If the PowerShell session is running in an Administrator context, `"$env:username@"` is prepended to the path as a reminder that commands will be run in that context.
 - If the prompt will exceed half the width of the terminal, the path will be truncated while retaining context.